alexpeterhall/quotes/quotes.md

 **Boomerang Effect:** Trying to persuade someone to do one thing can make them more likely to do the opposite, because the act of persuasion can feel like someone stealing your freedom and doing the opposite makes you feel like you're taking your freedom back.

 A careful man I want to be — a little fellow follows me.
 I do not dare to go astray, for fear he'll go the self-same way.
 I cannot once escape his eyes.
 Whatever he sees me do he tries.
 Like me he says he's going to be — that little chap who follows me… He knows that I am big and fine — And believes in every word of mine.
 The base in me he must not see — that little chap who follows me… But after all it's easier, that brighter road to climb, With little hands behind me — to push me all the time.
 And I reckon I'm a better man than what I used to be… Because I have this lad at home who thinks the world of me.

-## Marriage

-"As in tennis, if one partner stops hitting the ball back, the other soon stops playing tennis." - Dr. Paul O

 ## Life